sympa-community/sympa/support/README.support.md

      $ git checkout sympa-6.2
      ```

-  2. Update translation catalog.
+  2. Tidy all sources.
      ```
+     $ make tidyall
+     ```

+     Then commit and push the changes.

+  3. Commit latest translations from translate.sympa.org, for example:
+     ```
+     $ cd (top)/po/sympa
+     $ msgcat -o LL.ponew --use-first UPDATED/LL.po LL.po
+     $ mv LL.ponew LL.po
+     ```

+     And optionally, if en_US.po has been updated, update messages in the
+     sources according to it.
+     ```
+     $ cd (top)
+     $ support/correct_msgid --domain=sympa
+     $ support/correct_msgid --domain=web_help
+     ```

+     Then commit and push the changes.

+  4. Update translation catalog.
+     ```
      $ cd (top)/po/sympa; make clean sympa.pot-update update-po
      $ cd (top)/po/web_help; make clean web_help.pot-update update-po
      ```

-     And commit and push the changes.
+     Then commit and push the changes.

+  5. Prepare the new version on the repository.

-  3. Update configure.ac and NEWS.md.
+     Update configure.ac and NEWS.md.

-     And commit and push the changes.
+     Then commit and push the changes.

-  4. Cleanup everything.
+  6. Cleanup everything.
      ```
      $ cd (top)
      $ make distclean